These local eateries are dedicated to supporting local farmers while providing diners with meals that rely on fresh, in-season ingredients.

 Early Pioneers of Farm-to-Table Dining

 Woodberry Kitchen in Baltimore’s Hampden neighborhood is a pioneer of the “locavore” movement.
-Owners Spike and Amy Gjerde have an in-house, whole animal butchery program that services Woodberry Kitchen and their other three restaurants, including the new Parts & Labor (which also has a butcher shop).
-Chef John Shields’ Gertrude’s at the Baltimore Museum of Art features Chesapeake cuisine.
+Owners Spike and Amy Gjerde have an in-house, whole animal butchery program that services Woodberry Kitchen and their other three restaurants, including Parts & Labor (which also has a butcher shop).
+Chef John Shields’ Gertrude’s at the Baltimore Museum of Art features classic Chesapeake cuisine.
 You can also find Chef Shields on Saturday mornings at the 32nd Street Farmers Market in nearby Waverly.
-Another farm-to-table aficianado, Chef Brian Boston, manifests his passion for the concept at his new restaurant at Howard County’s Highland Inn.

 Restaurants With Their Own Farms and Gardens

-Baltimore's Bagby Restaurant Group opened the 80-acre Cunningham Farms in Cockeysville where they raise the chickens, 15 varieties of tomatoes, 13 kinds of herbs and three species of edible flowers used in their family of restaurants: Bagby Pizza Company, Ten Ten American Bistro and Fleet Street Kitchen in Baltimore, and Cunningham’s in Towson.
+Baltimore's Bagby Restaurant Group opened the 80-acre Cunningham Farms in Cockeysville where they raise the chickens, 15 varieties of tomatoes, 13 kinds of herbs and three species of edible flowers used in their restaurants: Bagby Pizza Company in Owings Mills, and Cunningham’s in Towson.
 Likewise, The Elkridge Furnace Inn grows heirloom, organic vegetables in an onsite garden and partners with local farms for its fresh meats.
 The Manor Tavern in Monkton grows some of the organic ingredients it uses in its dishes while buying others from local vendors.
+In Howard County's Maple Lawn neighborhood, the elegant Ananda serves superb 'farm-to-tandoori" Indian cuisine using many fresh ingredients sourced from their own nearby gardens.

 Award-Winning Farm-to-Table Restaurants